 Use supplements as per guidelines.

-If you just want to print out the meal planner on page 2, (not the entire 9 pages) right click on the table and click print or Ctrl+P, (on a PC) then under Print Range, select current page and click ok.
+If you just want to print out the table on page 2, (not the entire 9 pages) right click on the table and click print or Ctrl+P, then under Print Range, select current page and click ok.